oneminch/Notes/TypeScript.md

 > - When extending types, duplicate property keys are merged into one with their types becoming a union type.
 >
 > - Interfaces don't allow duplicate keys.
+>
+> - `interface extends` provides better errors when merging incompatible types and better performance compared to `type` intersections with `&`.

 ```ts
 // Declaration Merging